 Where time stands still and graciousness is a way of life.

-The historic Victorian Belle Mansion was built in 1885 as a wedding present from David Cole to his new bride, Amanda Laura Boone, great-granddaughter of frontiersman Daniel Boone.
+The historic Victorian Belle Mansion was built in 1885 as a gift from David Cole to his wife, Amanda.
 Constructed of lumber milled entirely on the property, the original building cost came to $8,000, a large sum in those days.